- Mr N E Corbett (Head of Design Technology)

 - Mr G James

 - Mr J A Hands

 The department teaches in a suite of workshops and teaching rooms in a dedicated building affectionately known as ‘The Fort’.
-Facilities include: well-equipped wood and metal workshops, two ICT suites, a recently fitted food suite along with textiles and computer aided design and manufacture equipment (laser cutter, 3D router, 3D printer and plotter/cutters).
+Facilities include: well-equipped wood and metal workshops, two ICT suites, a food suite along with textiles and computer aided design and manufacture equipment (laser cutter, 3D router, 3D printer and plotter/cutters).
 We use a wide range of software including commercial design packages such as SolidWorks.

 Pupils also enjoy excellent support from our skilled departmental technician.

 We follow a curriculum of our own devising which focuses on developing the key skills that lead to quality and imagination in design.
 Third Form (Year 7) pupils are taught the following: woodwork, metalwork and technical textiles.
 In the Shell Form (Year 8) pupils are taught structures, electronics and product design.
 In the Fourth Form (Year 9) pupils prepare for GCSE by completing a 16 week design and make project focused on lighting products.